Use Case

 The Excel "Crash" Ceiling

-Spreadsheets remain the prototyping tool of choice, but they are disastrous for production.
+Spreadsheets remain the prototyping tool of choice (if you need one, grab our free bank reconciliation template), but they are disastrous for production.

 Data Volume Limitations: Excel begins to stutter at 100,000 rows and hard-crashes near 1 million.
 For a fintech processing 50,000 transactions a day, a monthly reconciliation file is literally unopenable.